-Following the rapid success of Software-as-a-Service in the IT platform, Hardware-as-a-Service, or HaaS, has the potential to become new trend in the manufacturing world.
+Following the rapid success of Software-as-a-Service in the IT platform, Machine-as-a-Service, or MaaS, has the potential to become new trend in the manufacturing world.
 The recent advances in technology and the new highly intelligent cyber-physical systems can change the way revenue is generated for original equipment manufacturers.

-HaaS has a large potential for the manufacturing industry due to the shear intelligence of machines being produced now and how expensive they are becoming.
-Hardware-as-a-Service model creates a system where the end user can pay the OEM based on production or usage of the machine.
+MaaS has a large potential for the manufacturing industry due to the shear intelligence of machines being produced now and how expensive they are becoming.
+Machine-as-a-Service model creates a system where the end user can pay the OEM based on production or usage of the machine.
 This financial model would decrease the upfront cost of the machine while aligning the interest of the OEM and end-user.
-HaaS offers an affordable, real-time solution for small manufacturing companies who need intelligent machines to complete with large conglomerates but cannot afford the initial upfront cost for the most advanced machines.
+MaaS offers an affordable, real-time solution for small manufacturing companies who need intelligent machines to complete with large conglomerates but cannot afford the initial upfront cost for the most advanced machines.